Air New Zealand and Jetstar Airways provide specific services for disabled passengers:

 - People with reduced mobility due to age, illness or accident.

 Services can vary, depending on the airline, airport, and plane.
 It’s best to contact the airline, or your travel agent, for details.

 - Tell the airline―or your travel agent―about your disability or what help you need.

 - If booking online: Choose a ‘special requirements’ option, if provided.

 Other domestic airlines

-If you wish to travel on another airline, it’s best to contact the airline about its special assistance for disabled passengers.
+If you wish to travel on another airline, it’s best to contact them about assistance for disabled passengers.

 First time flying as a wheelchair user?

 - Check if it’s possible for you to fly (it depends on the aircraft and available equipment).

 - Plan ahead.
 Contact the airline you plan to fly with.